snigdhagupta21/DrGViswanathan-challenge/README.md

 96. Root to Node Path in Binary Tree
 97. Max width of a Binary Tree
 98. Morris Preorder Traversal
+99. Preorder inorder postorder in a single traversal

 #DrGViswanathan challenge
 #LeetCode #GFG #Java #DSA